Go to Advanced Options in MySLP (Store Locator Plus in WordPress).

 A check box under SLP/Experience/Results/Appearance titled “Use Dial Link for Phone” when checked makes the phone number in your locations results clickable to auto dial.
 This feature is available exclusively with the Experience Add-on (also with Premier)

-A. The (User) Experience settings in Store Locator Plus determine how the front end, that part of the plugin your site visitors interact with, looks and behaves.
-The settings on the (User) Experience tab change how the plugin looks and acts across all of the locators you have on your site.
+A. If you see the word Experience in the SLP back end you are not using the latest version of SLP.
+As of version 4.7.9 the menu tab formerly named “Experience” is now named Settings in Store Locator Plus .
+This change was made because of the confusion people had with the name in the menu and the Experience add-on.
+The settings under this tab determine how the front end, that part of the plugin your site visitors interact with, looks and behaves.
+The settings under this tab change how the plugin appears to the site visitor and what functionality is available to the site visitor.
 Some of the attributes set here can be overridden via shortcode attributes with the Experience Add-on.

 Hide Street View is available as part of the Premier plugin included with the Premier Subscription for Store Locator Plus.
 The Street View icon , also known as “pegman” appears on all Google Maps by default.
 The Premier plugin allows you to turn this off.